-3. Bring a pot of water to boil: a larger stock pot works best because there is more room to work.
-Set up a large bowl filled with ice water.
+- Bring a pot of water to boil: a larger stock pot works best because there is more room to work.
+Set up a separate large bowl filled with ice water.

-5. Drain the kale from the ice water, and toss with your hands to remove as much water as possible.
+- Remove the kale from the ice bath, and toss with your hands to remove as much water as possible.

-6. Divide kale into portion sizes: usually about a baseball size is enough for pasts sauce, soups, and other recipes for two people.
+- Divide kale into portion sizes: usually about a baseball size is enough for pasta sauce, soups, and other recipes for two people.
 If you have small storage containers, you can freeze the kale in that; if not, put the kale into a small plastic baggie.
 Put it in the freezer, and that’s it!

 When you’re ready to use the kale, you can either let it thaw in the fridge for a few hours or overnight, or just toss it into you cooking while it’s still frozen.

-Now get thee to a farmer’s market and stock up on your greenery while it’s still in season!
+Now get thee to a farmer’s market and stock up on your greenery!